 Business or Landlord: Who Buys Commercial Flood Insurance?

-Well, the answer is: it depends.
-In most cases, the landlord purchases and carries a flood insurance policy for the building.
-That said, commercial tenants should read their leases carefully as some landlords may offer a triple net lease, where the occupant agrees to pay property expenses including real estate taxes, maintenance and possibly flood insurance.
-Landlords who own commercial buildings in flood zones and have a mortgage from a federally regulated or insured lender are required to buy flood insurance in the amount of the mortgage or up to $500,000, but they can pass those costs down to the lessee.
+Landlords who own commercial buildings in designated flood zones and have a mortgage from a federally regulated or insured lender are required to obtain a flood insurance policy.
+Typically, the building coverage on the policy should cover the amount of the mortgage, up to $500,000.
+But they can pass those costs down to the lessee.

-Bear in mind that neither a standard business owners policy nor a commercial property insurance policy provides coverage for the peril of flood.
-Before leasing a property, business owners should first determine if the property is in a flood zone.
-Then, they should check with their landlord to ensure that the property has flood insurance and clarify if they are expected to cover the expenses.
+It is important to know that the peril of flood is excluded in most standard business owner and commercial property insurance policies.
+Before leasing a property, business owners should determine if the property is in a flood zone.
+Then, they should check with their landlord to ensure that the property has flood insurance, and clarify if they are expected to cover the expenses.

-Further, if a commercial property is not in an official Special Flood Hazard Area designated by FEMA, business owners may wish to get a second opinion regarding the property’s flood risk as FEMA’s maps are largely outdated.
-In fact, First Street Foundation recently reported that 5.9 million properties in the U.S. were at substantial risk of flooding but were not included in FEMA’s 100 year flood zone.
-Commercial property owners who have questions about their flood coverage can check FEMA’s flood maps and/or consult with a private flood insurer, who will likely assess the property’s risk using more sophisticated modeling technology.
+Further, if a commercial property is not in an official Special Flood Hazard Area (SFHA) designated by FEMA, business owners may wish to get a second opinion with a private flood insurance specialist regarding the property’s flood risk, as many of FEMA’s maps can be significantly outdated.
+In fact, First Street Foundation reported that 5.9 million properties in the U.S. were at substantial risk of flooding, but were not included in a mandatory insurance zone.
+So, if you’re in doubt, reach out!
+Our flood experts will be happy to consult with you.